rails/rails/guides/source/configuring.md

 * `config.action_dispatch.perform_deep_munge` configures whether `deep_munge`
   method should be performed on the parameters.
 See [Security Guide](security.html#unsafe-query-generation) for more information.
-It defaults to true.
+It defaults to `true`.

 * `config.action_dispatch.rescue_responses` configures what exceptions are assigned to an HTTP status.
 It accepts a hash and you can specify pairs of exception/status.
 By default, this is defined as: